Check your English level

 You’ve probably asked yourself many times how your English skills compare to others.
 Are you ahead or behind people in your profession, in your industry, in your class, or in your country?
 You can find answers to many of these questions in two easy steps:

-- Next, compare your EFSET score against the relevant international benchmarks.
-The EF EPI, published annually, and its companion report the EF EPI-s (for schools) give you all the data points you need to compare your English skills to a range of other people like you.
+Next, compare your EFSET score against the relevant international benchmarks.
+The EF EPI, published annually, and its companion reports give you all the data points you need to compare your English skills to a range of other people like you.
 These reports use the same 0-100 scale as the EFSET test which you took in step 1.
 By stitching together data points from these three reports and comparing them against your EFSET score, you can find out where you stand.

 In the EF EPI report, you will find the average English level for your country and English scores of people in your age group, your gender, your region, and often in your city.
 Using these broad measures, you can begin to see how your English measures up.

 Using data from the EF EPI-c check your English level against the average English levels in your industry, in companies the size of your company, or in your level of employment.
 There’s no data about individual companies, but this report gives some perspective on your chances of finding a new job, if that’s something you’re considering.

 Finally, if you’re a student, the EF EPI-s looks at the English levels of students of different ages in different countries.
 Find the score for the group most relevant to you, and check your score against it.